rileybathurst/CHK/README.md

 ## Setup

 /inc/contact.php has been added to gitignore to remove the captcha secret key so a straight build wont work.
+Developer email find all $developer should be off by default
+- inc/con1.php
+- inc/contact.php

 ## WP Plugins